tahiri-lab/aPhyloGeo/README.md

 # 📚 Tutorials

-We provide several tutorials to help you get started with the package.
+We offer several comprehensive tutorials to help users get started with the package.

 # 📖 Documentation